guochenmeinian/guochenmeinian.github.io/content/about/index.md

 > "Attention is all you need."

 **Latest status** 🎸 \
-Eager to try out the latest VR game and learn to play guitar, but swamped with work.
+Eager to learn to play guitar, but swamped with work.